 My parents were both liberal arts professors; my father in Philosophy and my mother in English.
 After graduating from Ohio Wesleyan, I spent some time in the world of business before seeking my Master's and Doctorate at Rice University.
 Except for my very first job, at Auburn University, I have spent my entire teaching life in liberal arts or liberal arts core institutions, with quality faculty and small classes - the student has always come first.
 The finest of these - and the College most solidly vested in engaged and experiential learning I have ever seen - has been Florida Southern College.
-I am married, I have two children (Kati, 19; Kai, 15) who are both dual citizens of the US and Germany.
+I have two children (Kati, 21; Kai, 17;coming to FSC this fall) who are both dual citizens of the US and Germany.
 I am strongly supportive of student activities, and since I've come to FSC, I have always sought partnerships with athletics, the Greek system, and Student Life.
 With my colleague, Dr. Kelly McHugh, we have piloted the Living/Learning experience, and our department charts the longest continuous offerings in both LLCs and Learning communities on campus.
-I am relatively conservative, and strongly believe in the value of applied, hands-on learning with a purpose.
+I am, politically, relatively conservative, and strongly believe in the value of applied, hands-on learning with a purpose.

-I love baseball (Go Rays!), I play USTA league tennis, I surf with my kids, and travel extensively.
+I love all Mocs sports (Go Mocs!) and show it; I play USTA league tennis, I surf with my kids, and travel extensively.

 Ph.D., Political Science, Rice University, Houston, Texas, 1997